NEET/JEE Coaching Scholarship

 Therefore,

-Question:26 Show that semi-vertical angle of the right circular cone of given surface area and maximum volume is
+Question:26 Show that the semi-vertical angle of the right circular cone of given surface area and maximum volume is

 Answer: